Are you a school teacher or Principal? Head on over to our educators page.

 The average trip length is 3 to 4 weeks.

-While you will design your own trip there are three core elements you can look forward to:
+While you will design your own trip there are always three core elements you can look forward to:

 A thoroughly researched and hands-on project will form a central part of your expedition.
 Guess who gets to decide what you’ll be doing?
 You do.
 During this component, you’ll work directly with a local community, helping to build or renovate school buildings, improve the infrastructure around the community (like building a well or a bridge) or get your hands dirty laying the foundation for a greenhouse or vegetable garden.